 International Relations PhD - 2020 Entry

-We have a lively research culture including regular research seminars.
-In addition, you are encouraged to participate in regular faculty-wide workshops, a range of other programmes that you are welcome to attend and we encourage all researchers to make links with other departments across the university.
+PPR has a lively research culture, including stimulating weekly research seminars.
+In addition, you are encouraged to participate in faculty-wide workshops and research programmes.
+We also encourage all researchers to make links with other departments across the university.

 The University will not increase the Tuition Fee you are charged during the course of an academic year.